*Updated October 22, 2021

 Our last point on organization leads us directly into our first point on strategy: follow your data!
 With proper conversion tracking, the data you’re collecting with your paid search efforts will provide you with all the insights you need on what’s working, what isn’t, and where you should focus your efforts and budget.

-Look for keywords that have low volume but excellent cost per conversion as opportunities for expansion.
+Look for keywords that have low volume but the excellent cost per conversion as opportunities for expansion.
 Adjust your ad copy for underperforming ad groups to test different calls to action.
 Any piece to the PPC puzzle could be the thing that’s holding your SaaS campaign back, so test everything with the data you’ve gathered!

 Strategy Tip 2: Own your core keywords